windyshepperhenderson/readingnotes/README.md

 - Ability is not fixed but can change with time and effort
 - Staying emotionally calm, though difficult in frustrating times can be beneficial to learning
-- Ask for help, read more and experiment
+- Ask for help, read more and experiment.
+In short, fail better.

 **SO KEEP ON TRUCKING ON 😃**